 Composition writing is an important component of a child’s ability to enjoy and excel in the English language.
-Here are some helpful hints from Helen Marjan, Joint CEO and Director of Studies at Lorna Whiston, which runs English enrichment courses and preschools.
+Here are some helpful hints from veteran educator Helen Marjan, who used to head Lorna Whiston Schools.

 Encourage your child to read a broad range of narratives.
 Guide him in analysing how writers use words to create certain effects.
 Children can be inspired to imitate ideas gleaned from the books he reads.